row-chat/prisma-browser-adapters/packages/prisma-sqlite-wasm-adapter/README.md

 ## Migrations

 `prisma migrate` is a Node CLI and can't reach a database living in a browser.
 Use it during development (`prisma migrate dev` on a local SQLite file) to author `.sql` migration files, then bundle those files with the app and apply them on worker startup, tracking progress via `PRAGMA user_version`.

-See the [example app](https://github.com/row-chat/prisma-browser-adapters/blob/main/apps/web/src/db/sqlite-worker.ts) for one approach.
+## Notes

+- The adapter doesn't import sqlite-wasm directly — it talks to the `SqliteWasmRemote` interface.
+This is what makes the worker topology the consumer's decision.
+- `sqlite3_column_decltype` is available through `sqlite3.capi`, so declared column types feed Prisma's type resolution directly — value inference is only the fallback.
+- Per-tab serialization is handled by an internal mutex.
+Cross-tab serialization is the SharedWorker's job: there's only one connection, so there's nothing to coordinate.

 ## License